Comparison9 min read

 • "OEM partners" labeled as either.
 OEM partnerships are a third category — embedded technical relationships with revenue share.
 Don't conflate with either standard track.

-For the broader landscape across all 8 SaaS partner types, see the Partner Ecosystem Guide.
+For the broader landscape across all 8 partner types, see the Partner Ecosystem Guide.
 For deciding among solution partner types specifically, see SI vs VAR vs MSP.

 Run technology and solution partner tracks side by side